dcbaker/flatpaker/README.md

 # flatpaker

-Script to mostly automate creating flatpaks from published Ren'Py and Linux builds of RPGMaker MV and MZ. open to additional support
+Script to mostly automate creating flatpaks from published Ren'Py and Linux builds of RPGMaker MV and MZ.
+Open to additional support

 ## What is it?